Home equity line of credit: United Kingdom

 Despite the proliferation of HELOC products in the US and Canada, the UK market did not have a similar product offering pre-2021.
-This is significant as the UK market has historically replicated innovative financial products developed in the US such as credit cards or online payments.
+This is significant as the UK market has historically replicated innovative financial products developed in the US, such as credit cards or online payments.
 This can be partly attributed to the fact that the UK banking system is highly consolidated with little product innovation among the major lenders.
-This changed in the post-pandemic context where innovation in the financial services industry has accelerated, with ‘fintechs’ introducing new products to the market.
+This changed in the post-pandemic context, where innovation in the financial services industry has accelerated, with ‘fintechs’ introducing new products to the market.

 The first UK HELOC product was in 2021, by the fintech Selina Finance.
 As of 2022, despite less than 5% per capita utilisation of HELOC products compared to mature, established markets such as the US and Canada, UK customers have shown increasing tendency to use HELOC products as a substitute to existing consumer finance tools.
 As a result, annual HELOC originations have increased fivefold, from $50m in 2021 to $250m in 2022.

+In the UK however, offset mortgages have been common for many years, which is a primary form of lending against a property.
+The current companies that provide these products are Yorkshire Building Society, Coverntry Building Society, Clydesdale Bank & Accord Mortgages.
+A primary benefit of offset mortgages is that they have fee free options, whereas Selina Finance's option comes with a minimum fee of over £1300.

+Brazil

+In spite of high interest rates for consumers in Brazil, which are historically among the highest in the world, often above 200% per year, and in some cases, surpassing 430% per year for revolving credit card debt, home equity line of credit (HELOC) were not offered in the country prior to 2023.
+In 2022, almost 80% of Brazilian families ended the year in debt (generally with very expensive rates), a record since the CNC - National Confederation of Commerce - began researching the subject in 2011.
+The first Brazilian company offering a HELOC product was authorized to operate by the Central Bank of Brazil in June 2023.
+It was the fintech ZiliCred (trading name) / All In Cred (company name).

+ZiliCred estimates that the market potential of home equity line of credit (HELOC) in Brazil represents something like 12% of operations linked to property guarantees, which represents around BRL 420 billion.
+ZiliCred HELOC closing costs are around CDI rate plus a flat rate (0.99% to 1.99%) per month, which represents average savings around 95% when compared to interest rates from other revolving credit lines.
+ZiliCred offers a fee free option when HELOC is contracted directly with the Company.

+The introduction of HELOC in Brazil is a noteworthy development in the country's financial landscape.
+It can enhance financial flexibility, reduce borrowing costs, and provide homeowners with a valuable tool to manage their finances more effectively.
+This empowerment can lead to better financial decision-making, reduced reliance on high-cost consumer debt, and ultimately a higher quality of life for many individuals.